lieszkol/november-gallery/README.md

 ### Limitations / ToDo:

- - [X] Get the demo page up and running
- - [X] Ability to add to static pages (not just CMS)
- - [ ] Handle gallery of videos uploaded to the site
+ - [ ] Improve handling of videos uploaded to the site
  - [ ] Expand docs with example for "dynamic" gallery via path variables
  - [ ] Expand this README with links to default component templates
  - [ ] Add alternative lightbox/carousel gallery script support